Siphon880gh/devbrain/DevOps/Server - _Scaling - VMs as VPS/Setup XEN VMs (Type 1 Hypervisor, no KMV) - Part 1.md

 By checking `/sys/hypervisor/properties/capabilities`, you can verify that your Xen hypervisor supports the necessary virtualization features.
 If the file contains entries like `hvm-3.0-x86_64`, it confirms that hardware-assisted virtualization is enabled and supported on your system.

 If you have any further questions or need additional assistance, feel free to ask!

+---

+## Continuing, Decide on the next Xen tools

+Xen hypervisor is now booted into.
+You will have to install other tools to leverage the Xen hypervisor in order to create and manage VMs.

+As of 2024, if you want a GUI to manage Xen VMs, these are no longer your options for Xen
+- Proxmox dropped support for Xen

+For Xen GUI management depending on your situation:
+- Xen Orchestra (Xen-NG requires physical access to server hardware, or XenServer requires budget)
+- Virt-Manager (Requires Desktop version of the Linux, or unless you're willing to setup tunneling from your own personal Desktop)

+If GUI is not an option, then you will have to use only command lines to create and manage Xen VMs.
+You'll also have to use command lines to allow traffic through to the VMs to act as VPS.
+This means you need to have some background knowledge on networking, partitioning, computer computing and storage resources, and VMs.
+With GUI, that was abstracted away.
+- As of 2024, toolstack's xe command discontinued in 2018.
+XenProject's xm command discontinued.
+- In 2024 OS releases, use XenProject's xl.
+Still active development [https://github.com/xen-project/xen/tags](https://github.com/xen-project/xen/tags)
+	- xl comes with Xen